OpenJDK Build README

 gmakeon Solaris).
 A few notes about using GNU make:

 - You need GNU make version 3.81 or newer.
-If the GNU make utility on your systems is not 3.81 or newer, see "Building GNU make".
+On Windows 4.0 or newer is recommended.
+If the GNU make utility on your systems is not of a suitable version see "Building GNU make".

 - Place the location of the GNU make binary in the